ncbi/DbGaP-FHIR-API-Docs/README.md

   If you report a bug or request a feature, it will probably be overlooked and neglected.

-- The CSV download for the interactive concept mapping does not handle quoting correctly.
-You'll need to hand-edit it.
+- There is no documentation showing how the dbGaP submitted resources map to FHIR resources.

 - If you have a query that returns after 20 seconds with an error that looks like the below: